staking-foundation/docs/docs/05-roadmap.md

 Diva's goal is that *anyone* can run a node to operate the network and generate [Staking Rewards](staking-rewards) + [Operator Rewards](economics).

-Diva Operator Testnet is live and open to anyone, currently supporting:
+Diva Operator Testnet is live and open to anyone, with 5 major areas being developed in parallel:

 - ✅ Create and operate validators using Diva's native DVT
 - 🔜 ZKP Reward Oracles